Emergent gameplay: Changing game objectives

-In online car racing games, particularly Project Gotham Racing, players came up with an alternate objective known as "Cat and Mouse".
+In online car racing games, particularly Project Gotham Racing, players came up with an alternative objective known as "Cat and Mouse".
 The racers play on teams of at least two cars.
 Each team picks one very slow car as the mouse, and their goal is to have their slow car cross the finish line first.
 Thus the team members in faster cars aim to push their slow car into the lead and ram their opposing teams' slow cars off the road.

 Completing games without getting certain items or by skipping seemingly required portions of gameplay results in sequence breaking, a technique that has developed its own dedicated community.
 Often, speed of completion and/or minimalist use of items are respectable achievements.
 This technique has long been used in the Metroid game series and has developed into a community devoted to speedruns.
 NetHack has over time codified many such challenges as "conduct" and acknowledges players who manage to finish characters with unbroken pacifist or vegetarian disciplines, for example.
-A comparable form of restricted gameplay has been implemented within World of Warcraft, known as "Iron Man" leveling.
+A comparable form of restricted gameplay has been implemented within World of Warcraft, known as "Iron Man" leveling, where players cannot trade items with each other, and must delete their character if they die.

 A change in gameplay can be used to create a de facto minigame, such as the "Green Demon Challenge" in Super Mario 64, where the object is to avoid collecting a 1-up which chases the player, even passing through terrain, while the player attempts to collect all red coins on a level.
 Other challenges have been built around reaching normally unreachable areas or items, sometimes using glitches or gameplaying tools, or by completing a level without using an important game control, such as the 'jump' button or joystick.

 Machinima, the use of computer animation from video game engines to create films, began in 1996.
 The practice of recording deathmatches in id Software's 1996 computer game Quake was extended by adding a narrative, thus changing the objective from winning to creating a film.
 Later, game developers provided increased support for creating machinima; for example, Lionhead Studios' 2005 game The Movies, is tailored for it.